-SALOV: Tournaments are a big part of competition in Russian hockey.
-In most of those tournaments I got to play against teams outside of our league such as Dynamo Moscow, Spartak Moscow, CSKA Moscow and even teams from outside of Russia.
-The most memorable tournament I participated in was the Tretiak Cup in Moscow where my team ended up getting bronze medal and received them by legendary goalie Vladislav Tretiak himself.
+SOLOV: Tournaments are a big part of competition in Russian hockey.
+Most of those tournaments I got to play against teams outside of our group such as Dynamo Moscow, Spartak Moscow, CSKA Moscow and even teams from outside of Russia.
+The most memorable tournament I participated in was Tretyak’s Cup in Moscow where my team ended up getting bronze medal and we received them from legendary goalie (Vladislav Tretiak) himself.

 Do you notice a difference between what skills are focused on in Canada vs. Russia?

-SALOV: Both countries have different player development.
-In Canada, coaches focusing on skills separately and one at a time (skating, shooting, stickhandling).
+SOLOV: Both countries have different player development.
+In Canada, coaches focus on skills separately and one at a time (skating, shooting, stickhandling).
 Russian hockey focuses more on physical strength at youth and minor hockey, especially that game is played on bigger ice surface.
-Canadian hockey is more physical and you can even find smallest guys go for hits.
+Despite that, Canadian hockey is more physical and you can even find smallest guys go for hits.